ddbj/www/_jga/download-e.md

 Generate a public and private key pair for data transfer and [register the public key to your D-way account](/account-e.html#enable-dra-submission-in-account) for sftp data download.

-### Generate a public and private key pair for data decryption{#key-for-decryption}
+### Generate a public and private key pair for data decryption {#key-for-decryption}

 The JGA data are provided as encrypted files.
 A user downloads data by sftp and decrypts the files by using the private key paired with the public key for dataset decryption registered in the data use application.
 The public key for dataset decryption is separate from [the public key for data transfer registered to the D-way account](/account-e.html#enable-dra-submission-in-account).
 See "[How to generate public/private key pair](/account-e.html#generate-key-pair)".

 In total, 2 pairs 4 keys are necessary for data use application and JGA data use.

-Key pair for dataset decryption.
+A key pair for dataset decryption.
 * A public key for dataset decryption (register per a NBDC data use application)
 * A private key for dataset decryption

-Key pair for data transfer.
+A key pair for data transfer.
 * A public key for data transfer (register to a D-way account)
 * A private key for data transfer